How to Develop Your PPC Strategy

 Also, try cart abandonment ads and remarketing ads that show the products the user viewed.

-Remember to set up the remarketing campaigns so that they are no longer targeted after the purchase.
+Remember to set up the remarketing campaigns so that customers are no longer targeted after the purchase.

 To do this, set up a “purchasers” list.
 Exclude that list from the campaign.
 You will also need it later for repeat sales.